Trovemaster/TROVE/docs/source/refinement.rst

  - ``itmax`` is the number of iterations of refining carried out. ``itmax 0`` means no refinement and used for one straight-through calculation for checking purposes.
 TROVE will carry out refinement until the number of iterations specified is reached.

  - ``fit_factor`` is the relative weighting for the experimental data compared to *ab initio* energies :math:`\omega` in Eq. :eq:`e-fit`.
 The larger this is, the more importance will be given to the experimental energies.
+We initial value is usually of the order of 0.01 to 1, which is gradually increased to about 100000.

  - ``geometries`` is the name of the file which contains energies of an *ab initio* PES used in the constrained fit.
 This file should give geometries in the same valence coordinates as specified by the potential energy surface for the molecule of interest in TROVE followed by the *ab initio* energy (from MOLPRO for example) and a weighting.
 The format is explained below.